 Longtime Trump Aide Stephanie Grisham To Be Next White House Press Secretary

-First lady Melania Trump announced Tuesday that her own spokeswoman, Stephanie Grisham, will take over for Sarah Sanders as White House Press Secretary.
+First lady Melania Trump announced Tuesday that her own spokeswoman, Stephanie Grisham, will take over for Sarah Sanders as White House press secretary.

 It's a big step for Grisham, who will also serve as White House communications director.
 Grisham was an early member of the Trump campaign before joining the administration.
 While she is not as well-known publicly, Grisham has built a reputation as a faithful defender of the first lady and president.